Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 Unfortunately, Arvis receives word of Cain's impromptu play-date with the princess.
 Since he wants the Crown's eyes off of him while he plots their downfall, he stuffs the poor boy into a cage with other 'undesireables' and exiles the whole lot into the blizzards below.
 For the next three years, Cain earns his way as a young hunter amongst the Earthbound, but one day his latent magic finally manifests, causing many of the villagers to begin fearing him.
 The manifestation of such powerful magic draws the attention of King Zeal, who manages to reach the young man before his inner turmoil causes his uncontrolled powers to run rampant.

 Alphard takes Cain in as a Ward, and for the next five years it seems his life is finally come around as he sees the Royal Family as the family he never got to have… but then the Queen discovers the Frozen Flame, and Arvis succeeds in his plot to kill Alphard, leading to the Benedict Manor Incident and his new peaceful life crashing down, leaving him jaded, cynical, and hateful.
-It's no small wonder Cain believes that Humans Are Bastards so strongly after the prologue, and he never truly gets any closure until Another Path.
+It's no small wonder Cain believes that Humans Are Bastards so strongly after the prologue, and he never truly gets any closure until the altered timeline.

 ———

-« Last Edit: August 23, 2023, 06:49:35 pm by skylark »
+« Last Edit: August 30, 2024, 07:00:59 pm by skylark »

 skylark